EstesIO/docs/index.md

 ## Welcome to DOCS....
-After attending BHIS Getting Started in Security, I thought this might be a nice resource.
+I thought this might be a nice resource.